Literature: Christ Clone Trilogy

 .
 As such, it technically qualifies as Science Fiction

 .
-The overtly supernatural content is introduced gradually from the second book onwards.
+The overtly supernatural content is introduced gradually from the second book onward.

-The story is told primarily from the viewpoint of the journalist Decker Hawthorne, and spans over several decades; it begins with chronicling his work on a scientific expedition to analyze the Shroud of Turin.
+The story is told primarily from the viewpoint of the journalist Decker Hawthorne, and spans over several decades, beginning with chronicling his work on a scientific expedition to analyze the Shroud of Turin.
 An old friend of his, Professor Harry Goodman, is a member of the expedition, and later reveals in private that he has found living cells

 Despite his initial unease, Decker quickly comes to think of Christopher as a very nice boy and good person.
 When the Goodmans die in a car accident, he becomes his legal guardian.
 But shadowy forces are at work, thinking the boy important to their vision of the world they wish to create.
 Moreover, as Christopher discovers that he has apparently inherited extraordinary abilities